wacncontent/CustomizeTool/output/articles/hyper-v-recovery-manager-san.md

 9. In **Initial cloud metadata** sync select whether you want to synchronize metadata for all clouds on the VMM server with the vault.
 This action only needs to happen once on each server.
 If you don't want to synchronize all clouds, you can leave this setting unchecked and synchronize each cloud individually in the cloud properties in the VMM console.

-10. The **Data Encryption** option isn’t relevant in this scenario.
+10. The **Data Encryption** option isn't relevant in this scenario.

 	![Server registration](./media/hyper-v-recovery-manager-configure-vault/SRSAN_ProviderSyncEncrypt.png)